ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

 1. Access the dashboard and dataset from [here](https://drive.google.com/drive/folders/1Zub-KxbnS79-cdNVbASx-3L4XcCiS55g?usp=sharing).
 2. Download the `.pbix` file and dataset from the provided link.
 3. Open the `.pbix` file in Power BI Desktop.
-4. Explore the visuals to gain insights into sales performance, product analysis and bundling recommendations.
+4. Explore the visualisations to gain insights into sales performance, product analysis and bundling recommendations.